tatianegercina/FinTech/01-Lesson-Plans/Whiteboard-Interviews/LessonPlan.md

 ### 4. Student Do: Second Partner Interviews (0:30)

+In this activity, students will switch roles in their mock interviews; the interviewer becomes the interviewee and vice versa.

 * After 25 minutes, instruct partners to swap roles, such that the interviewee now plays the role of interviewer, and vice versa.

 * Slack out a new question for the interviewee to work on.